nachomazzara/eip7702-poc/POST.md

-# Implementing EIP-7702: A (almot) Low-Level Guide
+# Implementing EIP-7702: A (almost) Low-Level Guide

-> This guide will walk you through implementing EIP-7702 (ERC-7702) at a low level, without using high-level functions from libraries or toolkists like etherjs, viem, alchemy, etc. The goal is to understand the core concepts and mechanics of this EIP by implementing it from scratch.
+> This guide will walk you through implementing EIP-7702 (ERC-7702) at a low level, without using high-level functions from libraries or toolkits like ethers, viem, alchemy, etc. The goal is to understand the core concepts and mechanics of this EIP by implementing it from scratch.
+For high level understanding refer to [this (viem)](https://eip7702.io/examples#basic-authorization) and/or [this (ethers => wallet.authorize new method)](https://github.com/ethers-io/ethers.js/blob/main/src.ts/wallet/base-wallet.ts#L131)

 ## What is EIP-7702?